 Next date to be advised.
+Contact:

-Contact: elena.razzoli@syd.catholic.edu.au
+elena.razzoli@syd.catholic.edu.au

-Mission: Alive with the Spirit Inspired by St Martha We Celebrate & Witness God's love Using our Gifts & Talents
+Please support our Catholic Press Copies of the Catholic Weekly are in the Church Foyer \$2.

+SAFE GUARDING

 A reminder to parents that the Notice-Board located at the side entrance contains various resources for children regarding Safeguarding.

 A MESSAGE FROM THE ARCHDIOCESE OF SYDNEY.

 Child sexual abuse is a crime.
 The appropriate people to deal with crimes are the police.
 If you,or anyone you know, have been abused, please contact the police.
-Alternatively, you can contact the Safeguarding and Ministerial Integrity Office at (02) 9390 5810 or safeguardingenguiries@sydneycatholic.org You may also want to speak to your ParishPriest who will be able to provide support and guidance.
+Alternatively, you can contact Safeguarding and Ministerial Integrity Office at (02) 9390 5810 or safeguardingenquiries@sydneycatholic.org

+You may also want to speak to your ParishPriest who will be able to provide support and guidance.
 The Archdiocese has a legal obligation or report crimes to the police.

+Commitment Statement

-Commitment Statement The Archdiocese of Sydney is wholly committed to ensuring the safety, well-being and dignity ofall Children and Adults at Risk, and it acknowledges its important legal, moral and spiritualresponsibility to create a safe and nurturing environment for Children and Adults.
+The Archdiocese of Sydney is wholly committed to ensuring the safety, well-being and dignity of all Children and Adults at Risk, and it acknowledges its important legal, moral and spiritualresponsibility to create a safe and nurturing environment for Children and Adults.

 Please be aware that if you "TAG" St Martha's in photos on your Facebook page, the images also appear on an "unofficial" St Martha's Facebook page.
 This "unofficial" page was created automatically by Facebook and is not controlled by St Martha's.
 We kindly remind you to take care when uploading photos of any children without parent consent.

 IMPORTANT NOTICE:

 IF YOU PARTICIPATE IN ANY OF THE FOLLOWING MINISTRIES YOU ARE REQUIRED TO SIGN IN - ACOLYTES; READERS; EUCHARISTIC MINISTERS; CHOIR; CHILDREN'S LITURGY (LEADERS & CHILDREN) & SACRAMENTAL PROGRAM (LEADERS & CHILDREN).
 SIGN IN FOLDERS ARE KEPT IN THE SACRISTY.
 THANK YOU FOR YOUR CO-OPERATION.

 ALTAR SERVERS ARE NOT PERMITTED IN THE SACRISTY WITHOUT A PARENT/TEACHER.
 THE SIGN IN FOLDER IS LOCATED IN THE CORRIDOR OUTSIDE THE SACRISTY.

 GLUTEN FREE HOSTS ARE AVAILABLE FOR ANY CELIAC PARISHIONERS.
 IF YOU WISH TO RECEIVE HOLY COMMUNION PLEASE TELL THE CHURCH WARDEN OR SEE AN ACOLYTE IN THE SACRISTY PRIOR TO MASS.

-"MAY JESUS RISE IN OUR HEARTS, MAY WE BEAR EASTER LIGHT TO ALL" mass on easter monday will be celebrated at 9.10am
+"MAY JESUS RISE IN OUR HEARTS, MAY WE BEAR EASTER LIGHT TO ALL"